tstack/lnav/docs/source/formats.rst

    }

 Each format to be defined in the file should be a separate field in the top-level object.
-The field name should be the symbolic name of the format.
+The field name should be the symbolic name of the format and consist only of alphanumeric characters and underscores.
 This value will also be used as the SQL table name for the log.
 The value for each field should be another object with the following fields:

 :title: The short and human-readable name for the format.
 :description: A longer description of the format.